The following summer intern projects were conducted with the US EPA in partnership with the Georgia Department of Economic Development.

 Mass Timber Construction

-While steel and concrete construction release large amounts of carbon into the atmosphere during construction, wood traps and stores carbon for hundreds of years, after which it can be recycled or used as fuel.
+While steel and concrete construction release large amounts of carbon into the atmosphere during construction, wood construction traps and stores carbon for hundreds of years, after which it can be recycled or used as fuel.

 Rubber and Composite Railroad Ties